This post may contain affiliate links. Please read our disclosure policy.

 Not sure how long to boil corn?
 Generally speaking, you can pull it off the heat any time after it turns bright yellow.
 But, most ears of corn will be finished cooking after 5 to 7 minutes in boiling water.

 I like my corn with just butter, salt, and sometimes a bit of pepper.
 That’s the most common way that I serve it.
-But, I do like to heat things up with paprika and cayenne, or even go all out with garlic and parmesan when I have the time.
+But, I do like to spice things up with paprika and cayenne, or even go all out with garlic and parmesan when I have the time or desire.

-Buttering corn on the cob can be a mess, my kids LOVE this little gadget, and I love no mess.
+Buttering corn on the cob can be a tasty mess.
+My kids LOVE this little gadget, and I love no mess.
+It’s a win/win.

 There are so many great ways to cook corn!
 Once you’ve mastered boiling, you may want to try roasting, grilling, sauteeing, or even steaming it.